PrestaShop/prestashop-specs/back-office/advanced-parameters/webservice/advanced_parameters-webservice.md

 If the text area contains URLs and the user disables the "Host check", on the reactivation of the "Host check" the old URLs are displayed again in the text area.
 (Bonus, if it can't be done: the text area is cleared each time it is deactivated)

-By clicking on the "Save" button if the key input is fulfilled, the information are saved and the user is redirected to the list.
+By clicking on the "Save" button if the key input is fulfilled, the information is saved and the user is redirected to the list.

 The webservice key can't be saved if the key is already used by another key.

-By clicking "Cancel" button, all the fulfilled information is aborted and the user is redirected to the list.
+By clicking on the "Cancel" button, all the fulfilled information is aborted and the user is redirected to the list.

 ## Multistore

-The form add the shop assocation madatory fiedl when the multistore is enabled.
+The form adds the shop association mandatory field when the multistore is enabled.

 - **Shop association**:
-All the group shops groups and their related shops are displayed into choice tree.
+All the group shop groups and their related shops are displayed in the checkbox choice tree.
 The user can choose by checking the checkbox on which shop or group of shops the key can give access to.

 **Missing wording or wording to be challenged**:

 - Host check is it enough explicit
 - small text bellow the toggle "Host check"
 - small text bellow the text is "Host allowed" if needed